zubair1811/IoTactileSim/README.md

 # IoTactileSim
-This is the Simulation results of IoTactileSim exerimentations
+This is the Simulation results files of IoTactileSim exeriment Scenario-I and II.